Leverage your classroom learning and apply your skills to make a difference in the world.

 Forms for Participants:

 Questions about experiential learning for the global health major?
 Contact your global health advisor here.

 Funding for Fieldwork

 The Duke Global Health Institute will offer individual grants of up to $5000 to support undergraduate independent global health fieldwork projects.
 Applicants should have a demonstrated interest in learning more about the challenges of global health disparity.

 DGHI Workshop and Presentation Requirements

-DGHI fieldwork grant recipients are required to attend 1-2 brief pre-departure training workshop (April 10, 2019 in Trent 124 or April 11, 2019 in Trent 142; both from 4:30pm to 7:30pm) and attend the fieldwork re-entry workshop in fall.
+DGHI fieldwork grant recipients are required to attend one pre-departure training workshop (April 10, 2019 in Trent 124 or April 11, 2019 in Trent 142; both from 4:30pm to 7:30pm) and attend the fieldwork re-entry workshop in fall.
 Students who are studying abroad may defer the reentry workshop until spring.
 The pre-departure training workshops focus on cross cultural preparation, communication tools and ethics, and health and safety planning.
 The re-entry retreat assesses the field experience, and prepares the student to present their work at a Global Health Showcase in the fall.

 DGHI Grant Submission Guidelines